Hagbard-Celin/SDMake/Readme.md

 * **DragonFly BSD Project Code:** Upstream code remains governed by its original copyright holders under the **BSD 3-Clause License**.
 See individual file headers for specific terms.
 * **AsyncIO Subsystem:** The `AsyncIO/` directory is entirely **Public Domain** and is completely exempt from the GPL.
 This subsystem is based on code by Martin Taillefer (permission archived in `LICENSE.AsyncIO`).
-All modifications made to this subsystem by the author are also explicitly dedicated to the Public Domain.
-* **AsyncIO Subsystem:** The `AsyncIO/` directory is entirely **Public Domain** and is completely exempt from the GPL.
-This subsystem is based on code by Martin Taillefer (permission archived in `LICENSE.AsyncIO`).
 All modifications